osmandapp/docs/content/osmand/widgets/radius-ruler.md

 Video guide how to use Radius ruler for **Android** [![Video guide how to use Radius ruler for {% data variables.product.android %}](/assets/images/widgets/radius_ruler_video_android.png)](https://www.youtube.com/watch?v=MWT20dVtkDc)

+In order to expand the visible range of the ruler radius for **iOS** you need to press on the location button and change the map Tilt to 2,5D <br>

 Video guide how to use Radius ruler for **iOS** [![Video guide how to use Radius ruler for {% data variables.product.ios %}](/assets/images/widgets/radius_ruler_video_ios.png)](https://www.youtube.com/watch?v=C9QLQ52ndiA&t=10s)